notaryproject/notation/specs/commandline/list.md

   list, ls

 Flags:
+      --allow-referrers-api   [Experimental] use the Referrers API to list signatures, if not supported (returns 404), fallback to the Referrers tag schema
   -d, --debug                 debug mode
   -h, --help                  help for list
       --insecure-registry     use HTTP protocol while connecting to registries.
 Should be used only for testing